akjmicro/dclang/README.md

   means for someone to hook C-libraries into this enchilada.
   * turtle graphics for the kids!

-Everything is on the floating-point stack only at this point.
+Everything is on the float-point stack only at this point.
 I will obviously have to change/add much in the way of the structure to implement other things.
 This is very much ALPHA right now, but it's working great and very fun so far.